from the Joy of Cooking

 Croissants can, at this point, be refrigerated overnight.
 In the morning you can just take them out and let them rise for about an hour and a half.
 Or you can just let 'em rise and eat them right then!
 But I bet by now, you're tired, and you need a break.
 I was!
 After croissants have risen, brush them with a lightly beaten egg.
 Bake in a 375 degree oven for 20 to 25 minutes.

 And behold the croissant gallery...

-And while I am very proud of myself for completing this undertaking, I say, for the effort, its best to just buy your croissants from a bakery.
+And while I am very proud of myself for completing this undertaking, I say, for the effort, it's best to just buy your croissants from a good, local bakery.
 But it's fun to try once!